johndatserakis/koa-vue-notes-api/readme.md

 ### controllers

 We use controllers to keep our router thin.
 The controller's responsibility is to manage the request body and make sure it's nice and clean when it eventually gets sent to a `model` to make database calls.
 There are two controller files present - one for user signup/login/forgot... and one for notes.
+Note: the `UserActionController.js` is a little different then normal controllers, as I believe the actions of a user signup/login/forgot/reset are seperate from the normal actions for a user - so that's why `UserActionController.js` in written in a more *functional* way.

 ### db

 Here is our database setup.
-This project uses Knex to manage migarations and execute queries.
-I initially wrote raw SQL queries for the program, but the need for a migrations maanager pushed me towards an ORM for the MySQL database.
-Knex is awesome - very powerful, easy to use and make queries, and the migarations are nice to have for sure - especially for testing.
+This project uses Knex to manage migrations and execute queries.
+I initially wrote wrote all the MySQL calls using raw SQL, but the need for a migrations maanager pushed me towards an ORM for the MySQL database.
+Knex is awesome - very powerful, easy to use and make queries, and the migrations are nice to have for sure - especially for testing.

 ### middleware